mihaiciuciu3410/cosm_gov_watch/README.md

 ```bash
 (venv) $ pip install -e .
 ```

+B) using Dockerfile
+create a .env file for ENV variables build image run docker container

 ## Configuration
 List of chains to check along with endpoints is located in ```config_loader/chains.toml``` file.